bvm-org/bvm/README.md

 The current example implementation is written in JavaScript and is available to run both in web-browsers and under NodeJS.
-This implementation is currently a little over 5k lines-of-code, including comments and white-space, and minimises to just 60kB (including assembly parser).
+This implementation is currently a little over 5k lines-of-code, including comments and whitespace, and minimises to just 60kB (including assembly parser).
 Whilst lines-of-code is by no means a convincing metric, hopefully it suggests that the design is not particularly complex, and that implementations of the BVM in other languages should